 Omega-3 Fatty Acids for ADHD

 Omega-3 fatty acids, such as those found in salmon, tuna, nuts, oils and supplements, are essential to health.
-They have become popular for heart health, with doctors recommeding the supplements to reduce cholesterol levels and prevent health complications.
-According to the University of Maryland Medical Center, omega-3 fattya acids are healthy fats that are crucial to normal brain function.
-Some experts suggest them as a treatment for ADHD.
+They have become popular for heart health, with doctors recommending the supplements to reduce cholesterol levels and prevent health complications.
+According to the University of Maryland Medical Center, omega-3 fatty acids are healthy fats that are crucial to normal brain function.
+Some experts suggest them as an addition to treatment for ADHD.

 Additional supplements that may help you manage ADHD symptoms include:

-Regular exercise can help decrease ADHD symptoms while improving overall health.
-Whether you enjoy sports, gardening, or sweat sessions at your gym, aim to perform your preferred activity for at least 30 minutes daily, most days of the week.
+Regular exercise can also help decrease ADHD symptoms while improving your overall health.
+Whether you enjoy sports, gardening, or sweaty sessions at your gym, aim to perform your preferred activity for at least 30 minutes daily, most days of the week.
 An additional benefit to exercise is better sleep, which helps improve concentration.

-Deep breathing techniques may be helpful for the ADHD sufferer who struggles with anger and impulsivity.
+Deep breathing techniques may also be helpful for the sufferers who struggle with anger and impulsive behavior.

-Adults and children alike can benefit from behavioral therapy for ADHD.
+Adults and children alike can benefit from behavioral therapy.
 An expert can introduce various techniques to help manage anger and other ADHD symptoms.
 Those who struggle with disorganization can learn how to contend with a busy schedule and reduce distractions.